 SG: It is totally understandable that people wouldn’t appreciate a screeching escalator.
 Chris actually told me that when he called up Metro for his story, their PR people didn’t believe him.
 They thought he was writing some big expose about escalator failure.

 CR: Quite the opposite, really.
 I was trying to say, you know, even though these things are a little bit beat down, this is a wonderful little residual bonus.

 SG: My point of view is if you’re going to be subjected to some kind of sensory experience of which you have no control, every single day, then it’s to your benefit.
 You know, why not try to enjoy something.
-Because there’s enough things in life to be stressed out about.
+Because there are enough things in life to be stressed out about.

 CR: As much as people complain about all the sounds that cities make and all the noises that cities make, I think those noises define it and, you know, really become our environment.
 Sound can be an irritation or it can be information.

 SG: Chris got me hoping the escalators never get fixed.
-Except the ones that just straight up don’t work.
+Except for the ones that just straight up don’t work.
 The escalator at the Wheaton stop?
 It is the longest escalator in the Western Hemisphere!
 It takes three minutes to ride to the top when it’s working!